ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

  Loading the results to the target destination is the last stage.

+{NOTE: Syntax}
+An object can generally be loaded to a specified target using one of the below templates:

+* The target is specified as a part of the `loadTo` command: `loadToTarget(obj)`
+  E.g., `loadToOrders(obj)`
+* The target is specified as a parameter of the `loadTo` command: `loadTo('Target', obj)`
+  E.g., `loadTo('Orders', obj)`

+The target must be:

+* RavenDB ETL: a collection name
+* SQL ETL: a table name
+{NOTE/}

 Updates are implemented by executing consecutive DELETEs and INSERTs.
  When a document is modified, the delete command is sent before the new data is inserted, and both are processed under the same transaction on the destination side.
  This applies to both ETL types.